AI Manifesto

 My advice

-For knowledge workers:
+For knowledge workers/everyday people:

 Stop viewing the company or any job as the provider of safety.
 It's simply where you're making your money right now.